The Mass Distribution of Neutron Stars in Gravitational-wave Binaries: Modeling the Neutron Star Mass Distribution

 We also take Eq.~\eqref{bns_mdistr} to be independent of the GW binary's luminosity distance.
 This amounts to an assumption that the NS and BH populations do not evolve with distance, which is a reasonable approximation for nearby signals~\citep{2018ApJ...863L..41F, 2019MNRAS.487....2M}.

 Hence, the binary mass model~\eqref{bns_mdistr} is specified by a choice of basic NS mass distribution $\pi(m|\boldsymbol{\lambda})$ and a choice of BNS pairing parameter $\beta$.
 In light of limited existing GW observations, we make a minimalistic assumption for the latter: we assume random pairing, i.e.~$\beta=0$.
-(We will revisit this assumption below.)
-Our three fiducial models, which we call \textsc{flat}, \textsc{peak} and \textsc{bimodal} in Tb.~\ref{tab:metrics}, therefore differ only by the basic NS mass distribution shape they adopt: respectively uniform, Gaussian, and double Gaussian.
+(We will revisit this assumption in Section~\ref{sec:results}.)
+Our three fiducial models, which we call \textsc{flat}, \textsc{peak} and \textsc{bimodal} in Table~\ref{tab:metrics}, therefore differ only by the basic NS mass distribution shape they adopt: respectively uniform, Gaussian, and double Gaussian.

-\section{Gravitational-wave population inference}
+\section{Gravitational-wave Population Inference}

 Bayesian population inference supplies a prescription for evaluating the likelihood of our set $\boldsymbol{d}$ of GW observations, given a population model $\pi(m_1,m_2|\boldsymbol{\lambda})$ that depends on unknown population parameters $\boldsymbol{\lambda}$ \citep{Mandel2010,MandelFarr2019}.
 Formally,